EliRavitz/Book-search/README.md

 This is a CRUD application developed using Angular as the client-side framework and Laravel as the backend RESTful API.
 It allows users to manage books and authors data.

+## Link to the deployed site
+The site is deployed as follows,

+client side - netlify

+server side - railway

+database - db4free - important!
+The data base is in a free service, So requests are very slow.
+If you use the deployed site, be patient.

+To get the fast version, download and install it on your computer as detailed below.

 ## Installation

 Follow these steps to set up the project: